danielmichaels/faasd-digital-ocean/README.md

 `task plan`

-This will establist the Terraform plan and check that everything is going to work as expected.
+This will establish the Terraform plan and check that everything is going to work as expected.

 **Step 3**